tcltk/tcl/doc/markdown/load.md

 # Description

-This command loads binary code from a file into the application's address space and calls an initialization procedure in the library to incorporate it into an interpreter.  *fileName* is the name of the file containing the code;  its exact form varies from system to system but on most systems it is a shared library, such as a **.so** file under Solaris or a DLL under Windows. *prefix* is used to compute the name of an initialization procedure. *interp* is the path name of the interpreter into which to load the library (see the **interp** manual entry for details); if *interp* is omitted, it defaults to the interpreter in which the **load** command was invoked.
+This command loads binary code from a file into the application's address space and calls an initialization procedure in the library to incorporate it into an interpreter.  \fIfileName\fR is the name of the file containing the code;  its exact form varies from system to system but on most systems it is a shared library, such as a \fB.so\fR file under Solaris or a DLL under Windows. \fIprefix\fR is used to compute the name of an initialization procedure. \fIinterp\fR is the path name of the interpreter into which to load the library (see the \fBinterp\fR manual entry for details); if \fIinterp\fR is omitted, it defaults to the interpreter in which the \fBload\fR command was invoked.

 Once the file has been loaded into the application's address space, one of two initialization procedures will be invoked in the new code.
 Typically the initialization procedure will add new commands to a Tcl interpreter.
-The name of the initialization procedure is determined by *prefix* and whether or not the target interpreter is a safe one.
-For normal interpreters the name of the initialization procedure will have the form *prefix***_Init**.
-For example, if *prefix* is **Foo**, the initialization procedure's name will be **Foo_Init**.
+The name of the initialization procedure is determined by \fIprefix\fR and whether or not the target interpreter is a safe one.
+For normal interpreters the name of the initialization procedure will have the form \fIprefix\fR\fB_Init\fR.
+For example, if \fIprefix\fR is \fBFoo\fR, the initialization procedure's name will be \fBFoo_Init\fR.

-If the target interpreter is a safe interpreter, then the name of the initialization procedure will be *prefix***_SafeInit** instead of *prefix***_Init**.
-The *prefix***_SafeInit** function should be written carefully, so that it initializes the safe interpreter only with partial functionality provided by the library that is safe for use by untrusted code.
-For more information on Safe-Tcl, see the **safe** manual entry.
+If the target interpreter is a safe interpreter, then the name of the initialization procedure will be \fIprefix\fR\fB_SafeInit\fR instead of \fIprefix\fR\fB_Init\fR.
+The \fIprefix\fR\fB_SafeInit\fR function should be written carefully, so that it initializes the safe interpreter only with partial functionality provided by the library that is safe for use by untrusted code.
+For more information on Safe-Tcl, see the \fBsafe\fR manual entry.

 The initialization procedure must match the following prototype: